Preprocess Images for Deep Learning

 When you use an augmented image datastore as a source of training images, the datastore randomly perturbs the training data for each epoch, so that each epoch uses a slightly different data set.
 The actual number of training images at each epoch does not change.
 The transformed images are not stored in memory.

-Some datastores perform specific image preprocessing operations when they read a batch
+Some datastores perform specific and limited image preprocessing operations when they

-of data.
+read a batch of data.
 These application-specific datastores are listed in the table.
-You can use
+You

-these datastores as a source of training, validation, and test data sets for deep
+can use these datastores as a source of training, validation, and test data sets for

 |Apply randomly generated Gaussian noise for training denoising networks (requires Image Processing Toolbox).|

 Apply Custom Image Processing Pipelines Using Combine and Transform